 IEA studies are directed by international study centres who work closely with IEA colleagues and national representatives to develop and implement all aspects of the study.
 Since their inception, our two flagship studies, TIMSS and PIRLS have been directed by the TIMSS & PIRLS International Study Center at the Lynch School of Education in Boston College.

-IEA is grateful to our partners at both study centers for their expertise, guidance, and long-term collaborations.
+IEA is grateful to our partners at both study centers for their expertise, guidance, and collaboration.